Sensitivity analysis entails probing the influence of independent variables on the dependent ones in data.

 This is why we’re not advocating you ditch Excel in favor of other expensive data visualization tools.

-There’s an easy-to-use and amazingly affordable visualization tool that comes as an add-in for excel which you can easily install in your app to access ready-made sensitivity analysis-based charts, such as Tornado Graph.
+There’s an easy-to-use and amazingly affordable visualization tool that comes as an add-in for Excel which you can easily install in your app to access ready-made sensitivity analysis-based graphs, such as Tornado Graph.
 The tool is called ChartExpo.

-How to do sensitivity analysis in Excel should never overwhelm you.
+How to make a sensitivity analysis graph in Excel should never overwhelm you.
 Keep reading to discover more.

 So, what is ChartExpo?